marcus-aur/meditations/index.md

 Last thought - it's comical to me that the first sentence of Discord's [press release](https://discord.com/press-releases/discord-launches-teen-by-default-settings-globally) speaks about privacy when they had a massive leak not too long ago that released all the info of 7 million users.
 These companies cannot protect our data and I wouldn't put my ID online anywhere I wasn't federally mandated to.

+---

+## I have a lot to do today

+so why can't I get started on anything?

+Tomorrow, I stop saying tomorrow.
+Today, I get prepared for tomorrow.